UFT One and Jenkins

 Regenerate a public-private key pair for all nodes on which your job will run.
-For details, see To regenerate a public-private key pair for a node.
+For details, see UFT One and Jenkins.

 Note: If an illegal key size error occurs during the build, check whether your Jenkins server runs on a Java version that does not implicitly allow arbitrary key sizes for AES encryption.
 This behavior can be modified by upgrading certain security policies.

 Data security practices: Encode passwords in test run results

 Test run results of Jenkins builds are displayed in the following places on the Jenkins UI: Console Output, Test Result, and UFT Report.

 In Application Automation Tools plugin version 7.6 and later, you can obfuscate the values of your Password parameters in the test run results.
 This ensures data security and prevents the passwords from being seen by unauthorized individuals.

 To encode passwords on the Console Output and Test Result page: